 Step 1 – Family Doctor Referral

-More information about BCAAN and wait times can be found here
+More information about BCAAN can be found here.

 As of 2018, the estimated prevalence of Autism in Canadian children was 1 in 66; 1 in 42 for boys and 1 in 189 for girls.

-If a diagnosis of Autism is received, a Clinical Outcomes Form will be provided to you immediately.
-This form is the official document you will provide to prove that your child has been diagnosed with Autism and you will need to supply it during the application for funding.
+If your child receives an autism diagnosis, you will be given a Clinical Outcomes Form at the end of the appointment.
+Hold onto this as it is the key document: this is the official document you will provide to prove that your child has been diagnosed with Autism, and you will need to supply it during the application for funding.
 Your referring family doctor will also receive a diagnostic report in the mail.

 Step 3 – Accessing Autism Funding through the BC Ministry of Child and Family Services